 CROSSROADS ON THE WAY…

 I know where Derek and Nate are coming from, and I know where they are going.
-I’ve met most of the people along the way, their foster parents, their friends, Angie and Skylark.
+I’ve met most of the people along the way, their foster parents, their girlfriends, Angie and Skylark.
 I know the choices they make, but I’m not sure exactly what they do in some situations.
-I haven’t figured out what they are thinking and feeling at some point.
-When I answer all my questions the book will be done.
+I haven’t figured out what they are thinking and feeling at some points.
+When I learn those things, the book will be done.

 What I like about fiction is that I can–and must–get inside Nate’s and Derek’s heads.
 What confuses or frightens them?
 What must they run from?
 Whom do they admire?
 Most important, what do they want at each point of their journey?